yuvaldrori/documentation/_posts/docker/2015-09-03-services-and-databases.md

 # Selection of supported containers

 Here is a list of containers customers typically use to set up their environment.
-For further software you want to use during your build you can explore the [Docker Hub](https://hub.docker.com/) or send us an email to [our Support](mailto:support@codeship.com).
+For further software you want to use during your build you can explore the [Docker Hub](https://hub.docker.com/) or send us an email to [our support team](mailto:support@codeship.com).

 ## PostgreSQL
 Use the [official Postgres container](https://hub.docker.com/_/postgres/).